 Generative AI, like the large language models that power advanced chatbots, can summarize doctor’s notes, handle patient inquiries, and automate tedious administrative tasks.
 However, the moment these tools touch Protected Health Information (PHI), they fall under HIPAA’s strict privacy and security standards.
 This guide breaks down exactly what you need to know to leverage AI’s power safely and effectively.

-Before you can even think about deploying an AI solution, you have to grasp a few non negotiable concepts.
-AI is not automatically compliant; compliance depends entirely on how the technology is built, implemented, and managed by both the healthcare provider and the AI vendor.
+Before you can deploy an AI solution, you have to grasp a few non negotiable concepts.
+AI is not automatically compliant.
+Compliance depends entirely on how the technology is built, implemented, and managed by both the healthcare provider and the AI vendor.
+The introduction of AI doesn’t change HIPAA’s foundational rules, but it does require a modern interpretation of them.

 Let’s get this out of the way: the public version of ChatGPT is not HIPAA compliant for handling patient data.
 Standard consumer AI tools often use the data you input to train their models, which is a direct violation of HIPAA’s confidentiality rules.
 A healthcare provider cannot simply paste a patient’s medical notes into a public AI and remain compliant.